-The United States retains a non-decimal measurement system largely derived from traditional British units.
+The United States retains a non-decimal measurement system largely derived from traditional Roman and British units.
 Technically speaking, the federal government has observed the metric system since it ratified the Metre Convention in 1875, and indeed, the units described below are now legally defined through their metric equivalents rather than their historical origins.
 The metric system is also almost universally used by the scientific community, though Unit Confusion has sometimes arisen when American and international teams each assumed one was using the other's units.
 To further complicate matters, the American engineering community has held on to customary units, resulting in occasional disconnects between builders and users of scientific equipment (for example, the loss of the Mars Climate Orbiter, popularly attributed to Unit Confusion, was actually due in large part to this sort of thing, specifically a software error: the thruster-control algorithms used force-pounds, while the high-level software worked in newtons, a problem caused by lack of communication between NASA and its contractors and exacerbated by lack of proper testing).
 What has come to be known as the "customary system", for lack of a better term, has continued in usage in for a number of factors, including tradition, nationalism, concern over the economic costs of conversion (an attempt by Congress at metrication during The '70s was axed for this very reason, as well as lack of political will), and the reasoning that by the time the metric system was introduced in the late eighteenth century, the British units were better-regulated by law than those of its European neighbors, let alone France, whose unwieldy menagerie—around 250,000 units, many sharing the same name but varied by locale—was one of the reasons the metric system was created as a sort of Reset Button.

 While the aforementioned mandatory metrication in the 70s ultimately failed, the bottling industry did make the switch, albeit for other reasons—Dr. Pepper advertised the small size gain from 2 quarts to 2 liters, and all other companies followed suit, which is why 2-liter bottles (and recently, 1-liter bottles) are in metric, but smaller units are in fluid ounces (which makes a Dirk Pitt Adventures novel look rather funny).
 It didn't hurt that the bottling industry wanted to switch from heavy, expensive and fragile glass to light, cheap and durable plastic bottles at just about that time; if you're going to be retooling everything anyway, might as well make it count.

-In Canada, Britain and other Anglophone countries, a cousin of this system also enjoys non-official use as the "imperial measurements", though their defining values may be slightly different; an imperial gallon, for example, is about 20% more voluminous than its American cousin.
+In Canada, Britain, and other Anglophone countries, a cousin of this system also enjoys non-official use as the "imperial measurements", though their defining values may be slightly different; an imperial gallon, for example, is about 20% more voluminous than its American cousin.
 There's also some unofficial use in other countries, particularly Latin America, whose proximity to the USA means some prolific use of customary units; for example, where most metricated nations (such as those in Europe) use kilowatts and newtons-meter for power and torque, respectively, Latin American nations still use horsepower and pounds-foot, respectively.
 Car wheels (and inner dimensions of tires) are almost universally measured in inches.
 An abortive attempt was made to switch to metric in the early '80s; as of the present, even Michelin, the driving force behind the move, no longer supplies tires to fit these sizes with Michelin-branded ones now made by antique reproduction specialists Coker Tire in low volume at prices just short of exorbitant.
 Tire sizes are actually a complicated mix of units, which is fine because almost nobody outside the automotive industry knows, much less cares about, what they mean—the first number is in millimeters, the second a percentage (but may be millimeters), and the last in inches (but may also be millimeters).
 Fortunately, it's usually trivially obvious if the optional millimeter measurements are used, because the numbers will be much larger (around 23× as high for the second number, around 25× as high for the last number).)

 Incidentally, many folks like to say that the United States uses the Imperial Measurement System, which is not the same as American Customary Units.
 The Imperial units were standardized in 1824, well after the USA stopped paying much heed to Westminster's declarations, while the United States customary units were based on older British units and standardized in the 1890s (the measurements now being defined by their metric equivalents, as mentioned above).
 Both systems are close enough to the same for most day-to-day usage that most Americans don't know or care about the difference anyways.